This article contains the following information about Richmond:

-With a population of close to 200,000, Richmond is Vancouver’s fourth largest city.
+With a population of around 200,000, Richmond is Vancouver’s fourth largest city.
 It also has Canada’s most concentrated immigrant population, with close to 60% of its population being born overseas.
 As a result, Chinese, not English, is the most common first language in this important Lower Mainland city.

 Richmond’s Best Places